enormandeau/grinder_simulations/README.md

 ## Objective

-The goal of this project is to create experiements with multiple samples at relative abundances that behave more like what is observed in real eDNA metabarcoding projects.
+The goal of this project is to create experiments with multiple samples at relative abundances that behave more like what is observed in real eDNA metabarcoding projects.

 ### Assumptions

-- Groups of samples share similair species and relative abundances
+- Groups of samples share similair species composition and relative abundances
+- Samples from a given group are more similar to other samples that same group
 - An experiment has a few of these groups of samples

 ## Dependencies